Leonardo DiCaprio praises Indian man for discovering new fish in a bucket

 The university then launched a Citizen Science Network to teach people that such fish could land up through taps or at the bottom of dry wells.

 "We told them to call us or send us a message.
-That is how we have gone and collected more than 150 specimens of all the 11 species," Dr Raghavan said.
+That is how we have collected more than 150 specimens of all the 11 species," Dr Raghavan said.

 Scientists say the discovery of Pathala Eel Loach is also significant from an evolutionary point of view.